osrf/gazebo_tutorials/ros_wrapper_versions/tutorial.md

 #### I need to use gazebo4 and ROS Indigo, what can I do?
 ***Warning!: Using this option, you won't be able to use any ROS Indigo package related to Gazebo from ROS deb repository.
 The way to go is to build them from source.
 Thanks to catkin workspaces this is quite easy to do.***

 If you need some features only present in version 4.x of Gazebo, there is a way of installing `gazebo4` and ROS Indigo.
-Please follow the [[#Gazebo 4.x series|instructions about how to use ROS with gazebo4 package]] which are in this page.
+Please follow the [instructions about how to use ROS with gazebo4 package](#Gazebo 4.x series) which are in this page.

 #### I need to use gazebo3 and ROS Indigo, what can I do?
 ***Warning!: Using this option, you won't be able to use any ROS Indigo package related to Gazebo from ROS deb repository.
 The way to go is to build them from source.
 Thanks to catkin workspaces this is quite easy to do.***

 If you need some features only present in version 3.x of Gazebo, there is a way of installing `gazebo3` and ROS Indigo.
-Please follow the [[#Gazebo 3.x series|instructions about how to use ROS with gazebo3 package]] which are in this page.
+Please follow the [instructions about how to use ROS with gazebo3 package](#Gazebo 3.x series) which are in this page.